Florida Restrictions on a Rent to Own Contract

-By , Attorney
+By , Attorney University of Miami Law School

-Florida law governs the contents of rent to own contracts.
-If the contract contains terms which are prohibited under the law, those terms are void and cannot be enforced against you in court.
-Moreover, anyone who violates the law may be subject to penalties which could include fines and you could recover damages.
+If the contract contains terms prohibited under the law, those terms are void and can't be enforced against you in court.
+Moreover, anyone who violates the law may be subject to penalties, including fines, and you could recover damages.

-What Is Rent to Own?
+What Is a Rent to Own Contract?

-Renting to own personal property, like a sofa or a television, is a way to acquire the property without committing to pay the full purchase price up front.
-By entering into a rent to own contract, you are agreeing to a short term (less than four months) rental arrangement.
-Each time you pay the rent and keep the rented property, the agreement renews for another term until you have paid the purchase price in full and become the owner of the property.
-If you decide not to go through with the purchase, you can terminate the agreement by returning the property at the end of any rental period.
+Renting to own personal property, like a sofa or a television, is a way to acquire the property without committing to pay the full purchase price upfront.
+By entering into a rent to own contract, you agree to a short-term rental arrangement.

-Florida law requires that any rent to own contract be in writing and signed by both parties.
-It must include all essential terms before it is signed, and a copy of the signed contract must be delivered to you.
-The printed portion of the contract must be in at least six point type and must include a notice which informs you that you should not sign the contract until all of the blanks are filled in, and that you must be provided an exact copy of the signed agreement which you should keep for your legal protection.
+The printed portion of the contract must be in at least six-point type.
+It must include a notice that informs you that you should not sign the contract until all of the blanks are filled in and that you must be provided an exact copy of the signed agreement which you should keep for your legal protection.
+(Fla.
+Stat. § 559.9233 (2024).)

 • name and business address of the lessor